 The Coverage Gap: Uninsured Poor Adults in States that Do Not Expand Medicaid

 Medicaid and Marketplaces have different rules about household composition and income for eligibility.
 The ACS questionnaire captures the relationship between each household resident and one household reference person, but not necessarily each individual to all others.
 Therefore, prior to estimating eligibility, we implement a series of logical rules based on each person’s relationship to that household reference person in order to estimate the person-to-person relationships of all individuals within a respondent household to one another.
-We then calculate household membership and income for both Medicaid and Marketplace premium tax credits for each person individually, using the rules for each program.
-For more detail on how we construct spousal and parent-child relationships, aggregate Medicaid and Marketplace households, and then count income, see the detailed Technical Appendix A.
+We then assess income eligibility for both Medicaid and Marketplace subsidies by grouping individuals into household insurance units (HIUs) and calculate HIU income using the rules for each program.
+For more detail on how we construct person-to-person relationships, aggregate Medicaid and Marketplace households, and then count income, see the detailed Technical Appendix A.

 Undocumented immigrants are ineligible for federally-funded Medicaid and Marketplace coverage.
 Since ACS data do not directly indicate whether an immigrant is lawfully present, we draw on the methods underlying the 2013 analysis by the State Health Access Data Assistance Center (SHADAC) and the recommendations made by Van Hook et. al.1,2 This approach uses the Survey of Income and Program Participation (SIPP) to develop a model that predicts immigration status; it then applies the model to ACS, controlling to state-level estimates of total undocumented population from Pew Research Center.
 For more detail on the immigration imputation used in this analysis, see the Technical Appendix B.